 In this Special Fathers Network Podcast we’re saying Howdy to Tom Landis of Howdy Homemade Ice Cream, in Dallas Texas.
 In addition to serving great ice cream, Howdy’s is staffed almost exclusively by people with special needs.
 We’ll meet some members of the Howdy Homemade team and maybe have a taste of some Howdy Homemade.
 That’s all in this Special Fathers Network Podcast.

-David Hirsch: Where does the name, how this conflict?
+David Hirsch: Where does the name Howdy come from?

-Tom Landis: This is a place where people special needs can work.
+Tom Landis: This is a place where people with special needs can work.

-Tom Couch: We’ll meet some members of the Howdy Homemade team and maybe have a taste of some Howdy Homemade.
+Tom Couch: We’ll meet some members of the Howdy Homemade team and maybe have a taste of some Howdy’s Homemade.

-David Hirsch: Here we are at Howdy’s Homemade.
-And you allowed me to just test some of the flavors.
+David Hirsch: Here we are at Howdy Homemade, and you allowed me to taste test some of the flavors.

 Tom Landis: Our goal is that our employees would eventually run and own Howdy Homemade restaurants.